Defence Strategic Communications Conference

 Session 2: “The Cognitive Domain – Digital and Social Media”

-Director Communications Division, NATO Supreme Headquarters Allied Powers Europe
+Director J10 (Strategic Communications Division), NATO Supreme Headquarters Allied Powers Europe

 Cognitive Warfare Expert